This page reviews mostly free yet quality software and other resources mainly for music students.

 If you still aren't convinced about Apple's anti-freedom direction, consider that the latest Apple hardware now uses non-standard pentalobular screws just to stop users from upgrading or repairing their own machines.
 The latest MacBook Pro even glues in the battery, so it is virtually impossible to replace, and this planned obsolescence lowers the machine's life-span.

-Today, using Apple's otherwise high-quality products means losing freedoms and becoming locked in to their restrictive platforms.
+Using Apple's otherwise high-quality products means losing freedoms and becoming locked in to their restrictive platforms.
 At the same time when technology could be more freeing than ever, we are facing digital feudalism imposed by unethical monopolies and oligopolies.

 Despite the marvelous technology, I am ending my own use Apple products.
 I am not happy with this situation.
 I will miss a lot of wonderful programs that offer real value.
 I wish we had legal protections of user freedom and privacy.
-If Apple were forced to respect these rights of users and the community, then I might consider recommending Apple products again.
+If Apple were forced to respect these rights of users and the community, then I might consider Apple products again.

 Microsoft Windows, of course, presents its own complex issues for freedom.
 Microsoft has a long history of monopolistic business practices and an anti-freedom philosophy, and now they are following Apple's lead toward locking-down the systems even more.
 And then there are the problems with Windows viruses and other malware — problems which are virtually non-existent on GNU/Linux…

 For the time being, both Mac and Windows still retain the ability to install FLOSS programs, and there are admittedly some advantages to using the most popular systems.
 So, although I encourage it, I don't expect everyone to switch to GNU/Linux.
 For those who do switch, the GNU/Linux systems have built-in tools for managing and discovering software.
-Once in the GNU/Linux world, it is easier to be aware of the options for FLOSS and identify what is Free/Libre and what is proprietary.
+Once inside the GNU/Linux world, it is easier to be aware of the options for FLOSS and identify what is Free/Libre and what is proprietary.

-So, for those who continue to use Apple and Microsoft systems, my recommendations below emphasize FLOSS resources that are compatible with Windows and Mac OS.
+For those who continue to use Apple and Microsoft systems, my recommendations below emphasize FLOSS resources that are compatible with Windows and Mac OS.
 Many programs here are also GNU/Linux compatible, and not all the suggestions here are strictly FLOSS).

 MY SOFTWARE RECOMMENDATIONS